Northern Ireland's 1939 National Register

 New cards were still being added to the index right up to 1993, when the system was computerised, and the cards had, over the years, been annotated with details of changes of surname on marriage for women and dates and places of death.

 Unfortunately, this continuation of use did not occur in quite the same way in Northern Ireland, although some annotations seem to date up to the late 1940s.
-The 'code' of these notes has not yet been fully explored; PRONI hopes to carry out further research in 2013/14 so that these annotations can be better interpreted.
+The 'code' of these notes has not yet been fully explored; PRONI hopes to carry out further research so that these annotations can be better interpreted.

 The National Registration Act 1939 specifically prohibited publication of the details supplied and, for years, its very existence remained unknown.
 However, thanks to two independent challenges, one of them by the Council of Irish Genealogical Organisations, it is possible to apply for details under the Freedom of Information Act 2000 (FOI).

 While authorities in England & Wales and Scotland have got their wallets out (see right-hand column) to deal with FOI applications relating to the 1939 National Register, the process is simplified and free for Northern Ireland.

 If you wish to make an application for Northern Ireland, the FOI procedure is explained on the PRONI website.